keithmburu/courses/2020-compling/labs/lab2.md

 If we print out a line, say `line[2]`, we can verify that the text is, indeed, English text.

-We can use `join()` to join to concatenate all of the lines by a character, in this case a space.
+We can use `join()` to concatenate all of the lines by a character, in this case a space.
 We'll also convert everything to lower case with `lower()`.

 ```python
 all_text = ' '.join(lines).lower()